AriellaRoger/Automotive-Hub/docs/instructions.md

 You’re an engineer building this codebase,
-You've been given the attached file - Read it carefully.
+You've been given 1. https://github.com/AriellaRoger/Automotive-Hub/blob/main/docs/cariella-master.md | 2. https://github.com/AriellaRoger/Automotive-Hub/blob/main/database/schema.sql Read them carefully.
 There should be no ambiguity about what we’re building.
 ### CODING PROTOCOL ###
 " Coding Instructions
 - for phone number verification create a temprary local 6-digit codes valid for 30minutes during deployment we will impiment a live verification